Alerts in SAP HANA Database and Data Lake

 Assign the conditions to the subscription by including the two previously created conditions and pressing the Assign button.

-Another example is to specify the instance ID of a specific production server to monitor and to only send an alert when the alert first occurs (create state).
+Another example is to specify the instance ID of a specific instance to monitor and to only send an alert when the alert first occurs (create state).

 -